Zulko/moviepy/docs/getting_started/efficient_moviepy.rst

 When you create some types of clip instances - e.g. ``VideoFileClip`` or ``AudioFileClip`` - MoviePy creates a subprocess and locks the file.
 In order to release those resources when you are finished you should call the ``close()`` method.

 This is more important for more complex applications and it particularly important when running on Windows.
-While Python's garbage collector should eventually clean it the resources for you, clsing them makes them available earlier.
+While Python's garbage collector should eventually clean it the resources for you, closing them makes them available earlier.

 However, if you close a clip too early, methods on the clip (and any clips derived from it) become unsafe.